Jordan Roth: Awards and honors

 Roth is a seven-time Tony Award winner.
+Tony Award-winning productions he produced or presented include Hair, Clybourne Park, Kinky Boots, Angels in America, Hadestown, Moulin Rouge!, and Company.

-He produced the 11-time Tony-nominated production of Angels in America, which won Tony Awards for Best Revival of a Play, Best Actor (Andrew Garfield), and Best Featured Actor (Nathan Lane) in 2018.
+Among Roth's most acclaimed production is the 2018 revival of Angels in America, which received eleven Tony Awards nominations and won for Best Revival of a Play, as well as awards for Andrew Garfield and Nathan Lane.

 On February 2, 2019, Roth received the HRC Legacy Award, awarded by the Human Rights Campaign, an organization that raises funds in the fight for LGBT equality.